 All campers needing services performed in town at the hospital/clinic are required to handle payments through the unit or family insurance policy.

 Family Island campers will receive medical treatment only in an emergency situation.
 Other medical issues will be referred to the local hospital/clinic.

 Sick Call Times

 All non-emergency medications that need to be taken by any Scout at camp must be administered by a designated adult leader.
-This leader can be an assistant Scoutmaster, Scoutmaster or parent.
+This leader can be an assistant Scoutmaster, Scoutmaster, or parent.
 Emergency medication like an inhaler or Epi-pen should be with the Scout at all times.
-Tomahawk can store some medications that need refrigeration.
+Tomahawk can store most medications that need refrigeration.

 Medications must be in their original container with the camper’s name, the name of the medication, dose, frequency, and the physician’s name.
 Please send a supply for 8 days, not the whole bottle.
 The dose and frequency on the bottle will be followed, so please ensure that all bottles convey the correct information.

 Medications must be stored in a secure area and out of reach of Scouts.
 Units must have a lock-box and a system in place to secure medications.
 If you do not have a way to secure medications in the campsite, Tomahawk can provide you a lock box for purchase.
 Units are required to record medications using the provided medication log book.